-Redeemable units and net assets attributable to holders of redeemable units arrangements and investment policies.
+The Fund has three classes of units in issue: Class A, Class B and Class C. All classes are the most subordinate classes of financial instruments in the Fund and rank pari passu in all material respects and have the same terms and conditions other than management fee rate, issue and redemption fee arrangements and investment policies.
 Redeemable shares can be put back to the fund at any time for cash equal to a proportionate share of the Fund's net asset value attributable to the unit.
 The redeemable shares are classified as financial liabilities and are measured at the redemption amounts.
 Redeemable units are issued and redeemed based on the Fund's net asset value per unit class, calculated by dividing the net assets of the Fund, calculated in accordance with Fund's rules.
 All proceeds and payments for units issued and redeemed are shown as movements in the statement of changes in net assets attributable to unitholders.